Kaya84/remotesupport/README.md

 - Prerequisites
 1) VNC Must be installed in the destination PC
-2) PC Name must me correct and resolved inside your DNS Server
+2) PC Name must be correct and resolved inside your DNS Server
 3) Add a script in your pc and add a node inside regedit